DuckyShine004/steiner-tree/README.md

 # steiner-tree
-Implementation of Steiner trees based on a MST approximation
+C++ implementation of Steiner trees based on a MST approximation.
+It is used to solve and optimise graph (combinatorial) problems given that the graph problem itself is NP-hard.